EF(X) Orientations: A Parameterized Complexity Perspective: Abstract

 \section{Abstract}

-The concept of fair orientations in graphs was introduced by \cite{EFXgraphs}, naturally modeling fair division scenarios in which resources are only contested by neighbors.
+The concept of fair orientations in graphs was introduced by Christodoulou, Fiat, Koutsoupias and Sgouritsa~\cite{EFXgraphs}, naturally modeling fair division scenarios in which resources are only contested by neighbors.
 In this model, vertices represent agents and undirected edges represent goods; edges have to be oriented towards one of their endpoints, i.e., allocated to one of their adjacent agents.
 Although EFX orientations (\emph{envy-free up to any good}) have been extensively studied in this setting, EF orientations (\emph{envy-free}) remain unexplored.
-In this work, we initiate their study, mostly under the lens of parameterized complexity, presenting various tractable cases, hardness results, and parameterizations.
+In this work, we initiate their study primarily under the lens of parameterized complexity, presenting various tractable cases, hardness results, and parameterizations.
 Our results concern both simple graphs and multigraphs.
-Interestingly, many of our results transfer to EFX orientations, thus complementing and improving upon previous work; notably, we answer an open question regarding the structural parameterized complexity of the latter problem on graphs of polynomially-bounded valuations.
+Interestingly, many of our results transfer to EFX orientations, thus complementing and improving upon previous work; notably, we settle an open question regarding the structural parameterized complexity of the latter problem on graphs of polynomially-bounded valuations (Deligkas, Eiben, Goldsmith and Korchemna~\cite{ijcai/DeligkasEGK25}).
 We also show that EF orientations are tractable in cases in which EFX orientations are not, particularly for binary valuations.
-Lastly, we consider \emph{charity} \cite{CGH19} in the orientation setting, establishing algorithms for finding the minimum amount of edges that have to be removed from a graph in order for EF(X) orientations to exist.
+We achieve this through a complete characterization for EF orientations with binary valuations, roughly stating that an EF orientation exists if and only if every connected component of the graph satisfies one among four graph properties.
+Lastly, we consider \emph{charity} in the orientation setting, establishing algorithms for finding the minimum amount of edges that have to be removed from a graph in order for EF(X) orientations to exist.